Cumbrian college dealt ‘inadequate’ Ofsted blow

 Inspectors found “overwhelmed” apprentices, insufficient control over the quality of provision, and “ineffective” governors who failed to hold leaders to account.

-The college has now become the only college in England to hold the inspectorate’s lowest possible grade and will be put into government intervention through the FE Commissioner.
+The college has now become the only college in England to hold the inspectorate’s lowest possible grade and is also in government intervention through the FE Commissioner.

 A new chair of governors was appointed this month following the inspection which took place in October.